Intel Israel more than doubles exports, mulls new investment

-TEL AVIV Feb 17 Intel's Israeli subsidiary more than doubled its exports in 2012 to $4.6 billion and is seeking to bring manufacturing of the company's next generation of chips to Israel.
+TEL AVIV Intel's (INTC.O) Israeli subsidiary more than doubled its exports in 2012 to $4.6 billion (2.9 billion pounds) and is seeking to bring manufacturing of the company's next generation of chips to Israel.

 Intel's exports, which rose 109 percent from $2.2 billion in 2011, were boosted by the start of production of chips using 22 nanometre technology at its Kiryat Gat plant in southern Israel, which is now operating at full capacity.